Wormholes--Reviewed by Professor James Aubrey

 Metropolitan State College of Denver.
 His 1991 book John

-Fowles: A Reference Companion contains the most detailed
+Fowles: A Reference Companion contains a biography of

-about obscure details and references in all of Fowles' novels
+and references in all of Fowles' novels.
+Aubrey

 has also edited a collection of essays titled John